fauna/graphql-workshop/content/building/session-management/index.md

 >}}

 In the next section, you learn how to retrieve the user access token from your cookies and make GraphQL queries and mutations using it.

-Get the complete code for this section in this [Github link](https://github.com/fauna-labs/fauna-workshop/tree/section-1.3-sessions).